cito125/EnglishPhoneBook/README.md

 # EnglishPhoneBook
-Haven't used a map before, turns out they're cool Really don't like what i've done so far but I'm happy I did it.
-Wanted to work on my recyclerview stuff and ended up learning about set and collections, dope!
+Haven't used a map before, turns out they're super cool.
+Really don't like what I've done so far, the archicture should be greatly imrpoved but I'll let that rumble in my mind for a bit.
+I'm happy I did it though.
+Wanted to work on my recyclerview stuff and ended up learning about sets and collections, dope!